p4tc-dev/docs/why-p4tc.md

       c) A json introspection file used for the control plane (by iproute2/tc).

   2B) Compiles using a vendor backend to P4C.
 We are not going to discuss this
       aspect; focus is to illustrate the s/w side.
+But do note you could load the HW datapath using devlink (FIXME: diagram still showing old scheme usinng tc filter).

   3 ) At this point the artifacts from #2 could be handed to an operator.
      Either the operator is handed the ebpf binary or compiles it.